tedneward/ProfBlog/content/patterns/PatternImplementations.md

 Note that Swift has no "abstract class" or "abstract method" in the Swift 2.2 language, so as a result, where the code may require some form of method-definition-but-deliberately-without-an-implementation, we will use Swift's `preconditionFailure` method instead.

+#### Kotlin
+*An imperative, strongly-typed object-oriented language for the JVM platform.* You can't really mention Swift without also covering Kotlin; where Swift is the default language for doing iOS development, Google has made Kotlin the same for Android.
+And honestly, Kotlin is quickly becoming my go-to choice for doing things on the JVM, even over Java itself.

 #### C# #
 *An imperative, strongly-typed object-oriented language for the CLR platform.*